galty687/practical-tw/source/doc-quality/sample.md

 Pingcap is a database company.

-pingcap is headquarted in Beijing.
+pingcap is headquartered in Beijing.